-Cookie is a small information stored in a text file on user’s hard drive by web server.
+A cookie is a small information stored in a text file on user’s hard drive by a web server.
 This information is later used by the web browser to retrieve information from that machine.
-Generally cookie contains personalized user data or information that is used to communicate between different web pages.
+Generally, the cookie contains personalized user data or information that is used to communicate between different web pages.

-Cookies are nothing but the user’s identity and are used to track where the user navigated throughout the web site pages.
-The communication between web browser and web server is stateless.
+Cookies are nothing but the user’s identity and are used to track where the user navigated throughout the website pages.
+The communication between web browser and a web server is stateless.

-For example if you are accessing domain http://www.example.com/1.html then web browser will simply query to example.com web server for the page 1.html.
-Next time if you type page as http://www.example.com/2.html then new request is send to example.com web server for sending 2.html page and web server does not know anything about to whom the previous page 1.html served.
+If you are accessing domain “http://www.example.com/1.html” then the web browser will simply query to example.com web server for the page 1.html.
+Next time if you type page as “http://www.example.com/2.html” then new request is sent to example.com web server for sending 2.html page and the web server does not know anything about to whom the previous page 1.html served.

-Here is one example of the code that is used to write cookie and can be placed inside any HTML page:
+Here is one example of the code that is used to write a cookie and can be placed on any HTML page:

 Set-Cookie: NAME=VALUE; expires=DATE; path=PATH; domain=DOMAIN_NAME;

-When an user visits the same page or domain later time this cookie is read from disk and used to identify the second visit of the same user on that domain.
-Expiration time is set while writing the cookie.
+When a user visits the same page or domain later time this cookie is read from disk and used to identify the second visit of the same user on that domain.
+The expiration time is set while writing the cookie.
 This time is decided by the application that is going to use the cookie.

-Generally two types of cookies are written on user machine.
+Generally, two types of cookies are written on the user machine

-2) Persistent cookies: These are cookies that are written permanently on user machine and lasts for months or years.
+These are cookies that are written permanently on the user machine and lasts for months or years.

 When any web page application writes a cookie it gets saved in a text file on user hard disk drive.
 The path where the cookies get stored depends upon the browser.
-Different browsers store cookie in different paths.
-E.g. Internet explorer store cookies on path “C:\Documents and Settings\Default User\Cookies”
+Different browsers store a cookie in different paths.

 Site: Rediff.com Cookie name: RMID